anvesha2art/ai_frameworks/README.md

 <img width="1000" height="500" alt="Screenshot 2025-12-05 173137" src="https://github.com/user-attachments/assets/80f65957-0d08-42cf-8ad5-85e97582b047" />

 # 3. RankRadar AI
-**Key Features:**
+**Key Features**
-1) Multi Exam Toggling: I created a system with a dedicated toggle button for JEE, NEET, CLAT and CUET, allowing users to switch models easily, making it an all in one platform.
+1) Multi Exam Toggling: I created a system with a dedicated toggle button for Jee, Neet, Clat and Cuet, allowing users to switch models easily, making it an ll in one platform.
-2) Accurate Prediction: I design the AI prompt to factor in marks, percentile, gender and caste for better rank prediction.
+2) Accurate Prediction: I design the AI promt to factor in marks, percentile, gender and caste for better rank prediction.
 This was crucial for achieving the real time accuracy for the Indian admission process.
 3) College recommendation: I insured the AI not only predicted the rank but also suggested the colleges and branch, the user is likely to get into, turning the rank predictor into a valuable counselling tool.
 4) Colour Theme: I assigned a specific appealing colour theme to each exam toggle, making the app visually appealing.

 **Run the AI Studio app:**